So, when is the best time to visit Peru?

 Top Things to Do in Peru in the Spring

 There are benefits to visiting the Amazon rainforest in the rainy and not-as-rainy seasons.
 River levels are often lower from September to November, allowing trekking into the rainforest alongside river beds.
 In the rainy season, when rivers swell, boats can take you deeper into the rainforest.
 Both times of year are excellent for wildlife viewing, and keep your eyes peeled for orchids blooming in the cloud forests.
-If you’re considering a visit to the Amazon rainforest, read through our “Things to know about traveling to Peru Amazon” blog post.

 The highlands and the coastal regions are in transition in spring and draw fewer crowds than their respective peak seasons.
 No matter the time of year, it’s always a good time to try the local cuisine.
 In the highlands, consider trying the guinea pig dish “cuy” with a side dish of potatoes.
 Potatoes have been grown in the Andes for over 5,000 years, and the variety is delectable.
 While in Lima and coastal towns, opt for fresh ceviche.